gyratina/Ocular-Gesture-Modules/README.md

 # Ocular Gesture Modules (OGM)

-**OGM** is a Python API (for now) that allows the implementation of highly customizable eye gestures.
+**OGM** is a Python API that allows the implementation of highly customizable eye gestures.

 Currently, OGM supports only blinking gestures.
 These are fully customizable, allowing the API user to build potentially infinite combinations of actions (RAM permitting).
+> [!WARNING]
+> At the moment, if you move your head up or down, the API take it as a false blink.
+I'm working out to fix it in the next version 0.1.3.

 ---